4nass/iamforge/README.md

 - --surnames-file: Optional file containing the list of names and surnames (if not provided, random names will be generated using the faker library).
 - --output-file: Path to save the output file without extension (default is output/identities).
 The appropriate extension (.csv or .xlsx) will be added based on the --output-format.
 - --output-format: Output format, either csv, excel, or both (default is both).
+- --workers: Allows users to specify the number of parallel workers (CPU cores) to use.
+Defaults to 4.

 ### Input File Format